dmbarbour/Sirea/README.md

 The process of adapting a resource typically involves introducing a thread (to provide resource-specific polling, maintenance, or event loops) and making some state accessible to behaviors.
 Also, resources often have dependencies on other resources, configuration information, or state.
 It is convenient to push most logic into RDP, and to model a resource as exclusively controlled by another RDP application or agent.

-* *Partition*s introduce threads with per-type programmable event loops
+* *Partitions* introduce threads with programmable actions between RDP steps
 * *PCX* simplifies access to state for resource proxies and adapters
 * *BCX* will distribute a `PCX` context object to primitive behaviors
 * *AgentResource* models resources as controlled by separate RDP apps